Giveth/giveth-docs/docs/givethioinstallation.md

     ```

-### Step 2.
-Create a Database and User in Postgres using psql
+### Create a Database and User in Postgres using psql
 Follow this tutorial on PSQL to setup your username and create the database.
 https://medium.com/coding-blocks/creating-user-database-and-adding-access-on-postgresql-8bfcd2f4a91e)